tech-enigmas/nomad-2.0/README.md

 ## Architecture

-This project was built in React using languages: JSX, JavaScript, CSS, and utilizes Auth0, the Google Maps, RIBD Recreation.gov campsite, and Airbnb from RapidAPI.com APIs.
+This project was built in React using languages: JSX, JavaScript, CSS,and utilizes Auth0, MongoDB, the Google Maps, RIBD Recreation.gov campsite, and Airbnb from RapidAPI.com APIs.

 ## Changelog

 - 06-15-2023 (1.0.0) - Functional site where user can save trip with campsite and Airbnb
+- 12-02-2023 (2.0.0) -

 ## Project Resources